webdjoe/pyshopify/README.md

 ```shell script
 $ docker exec -it shopsql /opt/mssql-tools/bin/sqlcmd -h -1 -t 1 -U sa -P "$SA_PASSWORD" -Q "SET NOCOUNT ON; Select SUM(state) from sys.databases")
 ```
-`shopify_cli` can be called in container to update database.
-Or the server can be updated from an external application.
+`shopify_cli` can be called in container to update the container's database.
 ```shell script
 Get last 30 days of data and import into SQL Server running in container
 $ docker exec -it shopsql shopify_cli -d 30 --no-csv --sql-out